 There is a lot of risk involved, including the risk of bankruptcy with your personal finances and fractured relationships with friends and family.

 This is the hard part behind starting a business — putting so much at risk.
 But doing so is the rite of passage to both success and failure.
 It’s what sets entrepreneurs apart from people who collect paychecks.
 You’ve got too many decisions to make in a short period of time, with inadequate information available to you at times.
 You become so many things to so many people at the same time.
 Even your close relatives will be wondering if they have ever seen you in such form before.

 At this point, you definitely know you will get paid.
 But how you will receive your payments may not be very clear to you.
 You will have to decide what platform will be the best for you to receive and make payments.
 Before you are a range of options from traditional acceptance of cash or bank deposit to online payment solutions such as e-wallet, local or international payment gateways, and custom apps and so on.

-Do as much as you could to make me your idea your idea.
-Many will turn your down because they don’t believe in your ability or can’t see how your business model will bring return on their investment.
+Do as much as you could to make me your idea, yours.
+Many will turn you down because they don’t believe in your ability or can’t see how your business model will bring a return on their investment.

 Do not be discouraged.
-It is your vision, they aint wearing ‘google’, so they are allowed not to see from your perspective.
+It is your vision, so they are allowed not to see from your perspective.
 Seek out trade unions you could identify with.

 When you find some who shares your worries, the pain becomes less.
 Attend networking events with the attitude to add value to those who you will meet.

-Once you get over the initial wahala, it is possible to seek out funding sources available to more advanced startups and early stage SMEs.
+Once you get over the initial problem, it is possible to seek out funding sources available to more advanced startups and early stage SMEs.